Our Ministers

 Mike Silkonis, Sexton

-Mike spent the last seven years as head custodian for the Wayland Public schools.
+Before coming to FPC, Mike was head custodian for the Wayland Public schools.
 He is now retired and lives in Maynard.
 He loves to garden, ride mountain bikes and hunt.

 Email Mike: sexton@uucav.org